javolution/javolution-cpp-test/README.md

 (small immutable objects such as numbers) are significantly faster (30x) than heap allocated objects (in standard Java all objects even Boolean, Integer or Double are heap allocated).
-In other words, a generic math library (e.g. JScience) ported to Javolution C++ should run as fast as if primitive types where being used (e.g. Matrix<Complex>), a feat not possible with current Java yet!
+In other words, a generic math library (e.g. JScience) ported to Javolution C++ should run as fast as if primitive types where being used (e.g. Matrix&lt;Complex&gt;), a feat not possible with current Java yet!

 ```
   -- JAVOLUTION C++ TESTING --